The Way to Isfahan and Passing through Muscat

 Pierre Loti (1850-1923) was born Louis-Marie-Julien Viaud into a Protestant family in Rochefort in Saintonge, South-West France (now Charente Maritime).
 He was an officer of the French Navy and a prolific author of considerable note in 19th-/early-20th-century France, publishing many novels and numerous accounts of his travels around the world.
 He was a member of the French Academy.
 Apart from his literary talents, Loti was a pioneer photographer and this translation of his journey to Persia in 1900 is greatly enhanced by the reproduction of some of the photographs he took at the time.

-Volume includes 24 historic photos by Pierre Loti and 1 map.
+Volume includes 24 historic photos and 1 map.